 Many colleges, especially private colleges, offer need-based grant aid to their students.
 These grants are based on the FAFSA Expected Family Contribution (EFC) and/or the CSS Profile information provided by students and families.
 What isn’t very clear is that the amount awarded to students is typically based on the level of financial need of the student and a level of merit.

-An aid office may assist you in getting approved on enough loans to cover a balance, but that doesn’t mean you should borrow them.
-A good rule of thumb is to not borrow more than your annual salary.
+An aid office may assist you in getting approved on enough loans to cover a balance, but that doesn’t mean you should be overborrowing student loans.
+Whether it’s a non-cosigned student loan or a cosigned student loan, a good rule of thumb is to not borrow more than your annual salary.
 For the student, that would be their anticipated starting salary.
 And don’t forget to consider the entire cost of college, not just the cost of one year.

 At the end of the day, only you understand your family’s finances.
 If it seems like your family will be borrowing too much, consider other alternatives such as starting at a community college or state school and transferring to cut costs or commuting to cut down on room and board.

 Even though there are things the financial aid office may not be entirely forthcoming with, they are still a helpful resource for paying for college.
-Don’t hesitate to ask them questions and use the resources they provide.
+Don’t be afraid to ask financial aid questions and use the resources they provide.

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.